briankellyco/aws-cdk-examples/github-openid-connect/README.md

 How it works:

-1. Developer registers an OIDC Identity Provider (Github Actions Token Endpoint) in their Cloud account.
+1. A Developer registers an OIDC Identity Provider (Github Actions Token Endpoint) in their Cloud account.
-2. Developer creates a security role in their Cloud account.
+2. A Developer creates a security role in their Cloud account.
 To the security role a set of "trusts" is registered.
 Each trust added represents a github repository (with or without branch/tag identifiers).
 3. On running a Github Action workflow pipeline it auto-generates a JWT token which contains a "sub" field.
 The sub field value identifies a github repository (with or without branch/tag identifiers).
 4. The Github Action workflow sends the JWT token to the Cloud provider (AWS, Azure, etc) and asks for a Cloud security token.
 5. The Cloud access token is returned to Github Actions if it passes validation in the Cloud provider.
 Validation involves checking that the JWT token sub field value is in the list of "trusts" that is attached to the security role that we setup earlier.